Attending Makeup Artistry School

 Makeup artistry school is essential for anyone who wants to become a licensed makeup artist.
 Makeup artists are licensed and governed by the state board of cosmetology in the area in which they live.
 This means that makeup artists must complete a specific number of hours of study, and they must also pass a licensing exam.
 Enter your ZIP below to see where you can train nearby to become a licensed makeup artist.

-Students attending makeup artist school should expect to attend a wide range of classes, from skin care to color theory.
+Students attending makeup artist school should expect to attend classes from skin care to color theory.
 It’s important for makeup artists to be able to understand their clients’ skin tones and how to complement those.
-Once the fundamentals are mastered, students can move on to more advanced techniques and even get into special effects makeup, fashion makeup, and theatrical makeup.
+Once the fundamentals are mastered, students can move on to more advanced techniques.
+They can even get into special effects makeup, fashion makeup, and theatrical makeup.

 Building a Makeup Artist Portfolio